NikolasMarkou/crystal/README.md

-The ```Simplex``` class has the additional functionality of auto-calibrating the distance between the points so that the maximum eigenvalue of the matrix is ~1.0 This is very important for stability if we wish to stack many of these objects one next to another.
+The ```Simplex``` class has the additional functionality of auto-calibrating the distance between the points so that the maximum eigenvalue of the matrix is ~1.0 This is very important for stability if we wish to stack many of these objects.

 ### Analysis